 If you want to do the same QNAP to QNAP backup and don't want to get familiar with QNAP's QTS operating system, it's understandable.
-For this, there is a great alternative, which is AOMEI Backupper for Windows, which will provide you with the same security standards with the advantage that you will not need QTS to perform your backups.
+For this, there is a great alternative, which is Wondershare UBackit for Windows, which will provide you with the same security standards with the advantage that you will not need QTS to perform your backups.

 Next, I will show you how to perform this process:

 Step 1: Go to "Backup"

 Click on "Backup" and select "File Backup."
-You can also back up the system, partitions, and even whole disks to a NAS device by choosing other backup types.
+You can also select "Disk Backup" which enables you to backup the whole disks to a NAS device.